hack-different/apple-knowledge/PNG.md

 # PNG images

 The standard PNG format is documented in the [PNG specification](http://www.libpng.org/pub/png/spec/1.2/PNG-Contents.html).
-It consists of a series of "chunks", which contain:
+It consists of a series of "chunks" which contain:

 * length (4 bytes big-endian, only counts length of data, may be 0)
 * chunk type (4 bytes)
 * data (variable length, may be empty)